tjoen/lstt-skill/README.md

 This skill starts a game of general trivia with local speech-to-text.

 ## Description
-At the moment, the skill will ask you 5 questions.
+At the moment, the skill will ask you 3 "general knowledge" questions.
 You can answer by choosing 1,2,3 or 4.
 Yes, No, Stop, Repeat and Start should also work.

 This testskill uses mycrofts pocketsphinx STT with a small dict.